 The bag limit in zone 20 (Anticosti Island) is 4 deer per stay with a maximum of 2 deer with antlers.
 Special provisions are in force in the island’s wildlife reserves and outfitters with exclusive rights regarding the sharing of antlerless deer hunting licences and group hunting of white-tailed deer.

 White-tailed deer baiting periods

-The use of bait for hunting is permitted from September 1 to November 30 only.
+The use of bait is permitted from September 1 to November 30 only.
 There is an exception to this rule for saline substances (e.g. salt licks), which are still permitted year-round.

 Identifying the sex and age of white-tailed deer

 The following indications serve as a guide.
 If in doubt, refrain from shooting.